MrBolas/SupervisorAPI/README.md

 ```shell
 docker exec -it supervisorapi_queue_1 redis-cli -h localhost subscribe notifications
 ```
-This command subscribes to the topic notifications in redis-cli inside the docker container some-redis, and will show received messages received for that topic.
+This command subscribes to the topic notifications in redis-cli inside the docker container supervisorapi_queue_1, and will show received messages received for that topic.
 ## K8s Environment

 ### K8s Requirements